Trauma Informed Therapy

 - Many people increase their use of alcohol or other substances after a trauma.
 They do this in an attempt to “self-medicate” or to block out painful memories, thoughts, or feelings related to the trauma.

-Trauma Informed Therapy Can Help
+Trauma Informed Therapy in Overland Park Can Help

 - EMDR - Terri Clinton Dichiser is trained in EMDR therapy.
 Eye movements (or other bilateral stimulation) are used.
-Internal associations arise and the clients begin to process the memory and disturbing feelings.
+Internal associations arise, and the clients begin to process the memory and disturbing feelings.
 The meaning of painful events is transformed on an emotional level.
-For instance, a rape victim shifts from feeling horror and self-disgust to holding the belief that, “I survived it and I am strong.”
+For instance, a rape victim shifts from feeling horror and self-disgust to holding the belief that “I survived it and I am strong.”

 - EFIT for individuals - Explore the dominant emotions and patterns in you life to uncover underlying needs and suppressed feelings.
 Individuals are guided through the process of recognizing and validating thoughts and desires to promote healing.

 - Somatic Experiencing - To address the physiology of stress and trauma.
-Using SIBAM Sensation, Imagery, Behavior, Affect and Meaning to move past unresolved trauma.
+Using SIBAM Sensation, Imagery, Behavior, Affect, and Meaning to move past unresolved trauma.